Frequently Asked Questions

 Who can use the Counseling Center’s services and does it cost money?

-We offer free counseling services to students, faculty and staff at Lipscomb University and Lipscomb Academy.
+We offer free counseling services to current students at Lipscomb University.

 How long do sessions last?